 Joshua Tree is an excellent place to horseback ride, though the desert heat can be hard on horses.
 Therefore, the moderate daytime temperatures in the fall, winter, and spring, are ideal for riding.

 If you’re visiting in the summer, anytime after about 4pm is usually cool enough for an evening ride throughout the park to see the sunset.

 The best time for photography in Joshua Tree National Park is in the hour before and after both sunrise and sunset each day.

 Every season in Joshua Tree National Park brings its own unique photographic wonders, though the harshness of the midday sun can wipe out much of the park’s natural beauty.
 For the best photos, consider getting up early or staying up late each day to capture that stunning golden light over the desert.

 Best time to visit Keys View

-The best time to visit Keys View in Joshua Tree National Park is during the fall or the spring, particularly during April or October.
+The best time to visit Keys View in Joshua Tree National Park is in April or October.

 Keys Views is known for its exceptional vistas, which are especially fantastic during periods of clear weather.
 In fact, on very clear days, it is even possible to see Signal Mountain, all the way in Mexico.